hypraptive/hypraptive.github.io/_posts/2017-02-24-bear-chipsterizer.markdown

 For now we will move on to **stage 3 (Encode the Face)**.
 For that, we need to build up a dataset of images of known bears.
 As we build up the bear image dataset, we will use `bearchip` to generate our bear face chip dataset.
 We will use the bear face chip dataset to train a face recognition network following dlib's [High Quality Face Recognition with Deep Metric Learning](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html).
 That's where we will really put our deep learning machine (and this whole project) to the test.

-**If you know of good sources of bear image, where there bear in the image has been identified, please let us know in the comments section!**
+**If you know of good sources of bear images, where there bear in the image has been identified, please let us know in the comments section!**

 Until next time, **SBD**.